-We have audited the financial statements of the governmental activities and each major fund of Governor's Books from Birth Foundation (a not-for-profit organization) as of and for the year ended June 30, 2011, and have issued our report thereon dated December 13, 2011.
+We have audited the financial statements of the governmental activities and each major fund of Governor's Books from Birth Foundation (a not-for-profit organization) as of and for the year ended June 30, 2012, which collectively comprise Governor's Books from Birth Foundation's basic financial statements and have issued our report thereon dated December 18, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.